quickpod/CLI/README.md

 or without arguments

 Filters:
---num-gpus NUM_GPUS   Number of GPUs to filter the pods --max-hourly-cost MAX_HOURLY_COST   Maximum hourly cost to filter the pods --disk-space DISK_SPACE   Amount of disk space to filter the pods --reliability RELIABILITY   Minimum reliability level to filter the pods --duration DURATION   Minimum duration to filter the pods (in hours) --gpu-type GPU_TYPE   Type of GPU to filter the pods  # EX. --gpu-type 'NVIDIA GeForce RTX 3060' --location LOCATION   Location to filter the pods  #Nonfunctional currently
+--num-gpus NUM_GPUS   Number of GPUs to filter the pods # EX. --num-gpus 4 --max-hourly-cost MAX_HOURLY_COST   Maximum hourly cost to filter the pods  # EX. --max-hourly-cost 0.2 --disk-space DISK_SPACE   Amount of disk space to filter the pods # EX. --disk-space 100 --reliability RELIABILITY   Minimum reliability level to filter the pods # EX. --reliability 90 --duration DURATION   Minimum duration to filter the pods (in Days) # EX. --duration 60 --gpu-type GPU_TYPE   Type of GPU to filter the pods  # EX. --gpu-type 'NVIDIA GeForce RTX 3060' --location LOCATION   Location to filter the pods  #Nonfunctional currently